Skip to Content

 Start by cutting up the butter into cubes and adding it to a large bowl that is microwave-safe.

-Cutting the butter into cubes isn’t absolutely necessary, it just helps melt the butter a little faster and more evenly.
+Cutting the butter into cubes isn’t absolutely necessary.
+It just helps melt the butter a little faster and more evenly.

 I used a large glass bowl that is heat-safe.